gianlucazani/COMP3221_assignment1/README.md

 Least cost path from F to J: FHJ, link cost: 2.9
 ```

-You can see that the shortest path for reaching E is changed and the more convinient now is FDGBE instead of FDGE.
+You can see that the shortest path for reaching E is changed and the more convenient now is FDGBE instead of FDGE.

 #### Example 2 - Before 60 second elapsed

-Here's what node F outputs for the first time after 60 second elapse.
-During those 60 seocnds link cost from H to J changed to 30.0:
+Here's what node F outputs for the first time after a 60 second elapse.
+During those 60 seconds link cost from H to J changed to 30.0:
 ```
 I am node F
 Least cost path from F to A: FCA, link cost: 3.6